-Performance Acknowledgments
+Performance Acknowledgements

-Performance acknowledgments are denoted on a student's transcript and provide recognition for students who have one of the following:
+Performance acknowledgements are denoted on a student's transcript and provide recognition for the students who have one of the following:

-- A score of 3 or above on a College Board Advanced Placement examination - At least 12 hours of college academic courses, including those taken for dual credit as part of the Texas core curriculum, and advanced technical credit courses, including locally articulated courses, with a grade of the equivalent of 3.0 or higher on a scale of 4.0; or (2) an associate degree while in high school. - Bilingualism or Bi-literacy certification upon completion of test. - ACT and SAT score (SAT reading and math 1310 or better) or ACT composite of 28 or better) - · Earn a state-recognized or nationally or internationally recognized business or industry certification or license
+- Score a 3 or better on an AP Exam - Dual Credit students must have completed 12 credit hours with a GPA of 3.0 or higher; or earn an associate degree while in school. - Bilingualism or Bi-literacy certification upon completion of test. - ACT and SAT score (SAT reading and math 1250 or better) or ACT composite of 28 or better) - Earn a National Certification